 Mozart himself never went to Havana, but his music thrives there.
-WRTI’s Susan Lewis reports on a recent project of American pianist Simone Dinnerstein and a Cuban orchestra with ties to Vienna.
+WRTI’s Susan Lewis reports on a 2017 project of American pianist Simone Dinnerstein and a Cuban orchestra with ties to Vienna.

 [Music: Mozart, Piano Concerto No. 21 in C major, Simone Dinnerstein and the Havana Lyceum Orchestra]